cssnr/virustotal-action/README.md

 > Please submit a [Feature Request](https://github.com/cssnr/virustotal-action/discussions/categories/feature-requests) for new features
 > or [Open an Issue](https://github.com/cssnr/virustotal-action/issues) if you find any bugs.

+A VirusTotal API Key is required.
+You can get one for free from [virustotal.com](https://www.virustotal.com/gui/sign-in).
+For more information on the VirusTotal API check out [docs.virustotal.com](https://docs.virustotal.com/)

 The /files/ endpoint is used for files smaller than 32MB, otherwise, the /files/upload_url endpoint is used to support files up to 650MB.

 ## Inputs